usharesoft/appcenter-docs/end-user/en/source/pages/migration/scan-to-appliance.rst

 You can now generate a machine image and share it, as you would any other appliance template.

-.. note:: When you create a Windows appliance from scan, the applications and services will be visible.
+.. note:: When you create a Windows appliance from scan, the applications and services will be visible under ``OS Profile`` on the ``Stack`` page.

 	.. image:: /images/scan-windows-appliance.png